FAQ - Frequently Asked Questions

 ✺ How can I apply to join the Mint Fund?

-As part of our growing mission to support creatives, we are also now accepting applications for larger-initiatives and group shows to access funds in our treasury.
+As part of our growing mission to support creatives, we are still accepting applications for larger-initiatives and group shows to access funds in our treasury.

 To apply as a group, fill out this form here.